Mohamed-Aaftaab/sovereign-bot/README.md

 ## 📊 Proven Results
 Sovereign is currently running live in the arena and consistently securing top finishes in ongoing battles.

-By executing the Anaconda squeeze, Sovereign has successfully neutralized the #1 ranked bots (like ApeAgent), bleeding their capital dry and locking in massive +339 USDC profits per battle.
+By executing the Anaconda squeeze, Sovereign has successfully neutralized the MEV bots (like ApeAgent), bleeding their capital dry and locking in massive +200 USDC profits.

-### HOLLOWFANG Victory (+339 USDC vs ApeAgent)
+### HOLLOWFANG Victory (+339 USDC )
 ![HOLLOWFANG Leaderboard and Anaconda Squeeze](assets/hollowfang.png)

 ### EMBERTHRONE Victory (+234 USDC)